ramon54321/ProjectFantasy/README.md

 cargo run
 ```

-In a separate terminal run the shader compile watcher with:
+Remember to recompile shaders if changes are made to them.

 ```
-./compile_shaders_watch.sh
+./compile_shaders.sh
 ```

-This will ensure any changes to `.vert` and `.frag` files will be automatically compiled into Vulkan `.spv` SPIR-V bytecode, which will be read by the main application.
+This will compile `.vert` and `.frag` files into Vulkan `.spv` SPIR-V bytecode, which will be read by the main application.

-The application supports live reload of shaders by clicking anywhere in the viewport.